LotusPay helps merchants to collect recurring payments from your bank account via NACH Debit mandates

 How do I make a payment?

 LotusPay processes payments through NACH Debit.
 This means you do not need to take any further action after authorising a mandate.
 Your merchant will take the payment directly from your bank account via LotusPay.
 You should ensure that adequate funds are in your bank account on the day of the payment.
+Merchants can create subscriptions or ad hoc payments.

 How do I cancel a payment?